 - Bela was not designed as a series regular.
 She was created for "Bad Day at Black Rock" and the writers liked the idea of her so much that they just picked her to be the second female regular when the CW wanted one more in addition to Ruby.
 That she wasn't planned to add to the season's plot was evident by the way she waltzed in and out of random episodes, duping the Winchesters almost every time because the writers enjoyed having a female antagonist so irritate the boys; unlike Ruby, she added virtually nothing to the overarching plot until she stole the Colt and was revealed to be trying to escape her own Deal with the Devil (mirroring Dean) by killing the Winchesters on the Big Bad's orders.
 Kripke might have come up with her backstory and motives once she was upgraded to series regular, as he offered to tell Cohan about it before filming for the season, but the failure to tie her to the plot in an interesting and organic way sooner resulted in Bela becoming so loathed that the writers had to kill her off the same episode they revealed it.
 And as many found the concept of her character interesting and even sympathized with the final depiction of the character, had Bela been used more sparingly (as originally planned) or simply used or written differently, she could have avoided the fans' ire and survived the season.

 - Early plans for Season 3 had Gordon finding out about Sam's actions in "Born Under a Bad Sign" while possessed by Meg (though it's unclear if he would have known about that part, or even cared if he had) and rounding up a posse of fellow hunters to hunt Sam down.
-Because Sterling K. Brown was contracted to Army Wives and they'd only let him appear for two more episodes, the Supernatural writers were forced to heavily condense Gordon's storyline by having him convince one hunter to help him, break out from prison, and find and get killed by Sam after getting turned into a vampire.
+Because Sterling K. Brown was contracted to Army Wives and they'd only let him appear for two more episodes, the Supernatural writers were forced to heavily condense Gordon's storyline by having him convince one hunter to help him break out from prison in two scenes in one episode, and find and get killed by Sam after getting turned into a vampire in the next.

 - The writer's strike also prevented Ellen's return until Season 5; she was supposed to appear in at least two episodes in Season 3, but the strike forced the first episode she would've returned in to be dropped and Samantha Ferris rejected an offer to return in the finale instead, in part because she feared her character would be killed off.
-Whether she would've is unknown but definitely a possibility since they apparently weren't able to reassure Ferris otherwise.
-Since Jo was not mentioned as supposed to return as well alongside her mom, Ellen would've probably been brought back after losing the Roadhouse and still not reunited with her MIA daughter.
+Whether she would've is unknown, but they apparently didn't reassure Ferris otherwise.
+Since Jo was not mentioned as supposed to return as well alongside her mom and was still not fondly remembered, Ellen might have been brought back after losing the Roadhouse and still not reunited with her MIA daughter.
 Both characters missed Season 3 and Season 4 entirely, reuniting offscreen and returning for two episodes in Season 5 as experienced hunting partners.

 - Castiel was originally conceived of being John Constantine himself.
 Adding him into the show turned out to be too complicated, so he became a member of the Trenchcoat Brigade.
 Would've been interesting to see how that would've shaken out, since Constantine later got a (short-lived) show and guest-starred on another CW show.
 Presumably this plan was before he was decided to be an angel.